©

 ©PhotoShed/Shutterstock.com

 The High Roller ranks as the tallest Ferris wheel in the United States.
-This 550-foot-tall massive Ferris wheel is located on the Las Vegas Strip in Paradise, Nevada.
+This 550-foot-tall massive Ferris wheel is located on the Las Vegas Strip in Paradise, Nevada

 Opened on March 31, 2014, the High Roller acts as the centerpiece of Caesars Entertainment Corporation’s The Linq casino and hotel.
 High Roller boasts an incredible 1,120-passenger carrying capacity.
 Each of the 28 cabins measures 225 square feet and can carry up to 40 guests or 44,000 pounds.
-Around 2,000 LED lights illuminate the Ferris wheel at night that feature several colors and custom displays.
+Around 2,000 LED lights illuminate the Ferris wheel at night and feature several colors and custom displays.

 Summary Of The 10 Tallest Ferris Wheels In The United States